victor-nerd/go-tarantool/README.md

 - If you use connection timeout and call `TakeWithTimeout` with parameter greater than the connection timeout then parameter reduced to it
 - If you use connection timeout and call `Take` then we return a error if we can not take task from queue in a time equal to the connection timeout

+## Multi connections

+You can use multiple connections config with tatantool/multi.

+Main features:

+- Check active connection with configurable time interval and on connection fail switch to next in pool.
+- Get addresses list from server and reconfigure to use in MultiConnection.

+Additional options (configurable via `ConnectWithOpts`):

+* `CheckTimeout` - time interval to check for connection timeout and try to switch connection
+* `ClusterDiscoveryTime` - time interval to ask server for updated address list (works on with `NodesGetFunctionName` set)
+* `NodesGetFunctionName` - server lua function name to call for getting address list

 ## Alternative connectors

 - https://github.com/viciious/go-tarantool